cseanburns/learn-the-commandline/README.md

 - Need to check that file and directory names used this script do not already exist before running the scripts.
-- Need to add a cleanup function in case user exits scripts before completing.